Antiphospholipid Syndrome : 30 Years On – Dr. Graham Hughes

 He recounts his experiences over the years with patients and how studies of lupoid sclerosis led to setting up assays for antiphospholipid antibodies.

 Continuing along the dateline, Prof Hughes describes the criteria thought to be important for the identification of anticardiolipin syndrome which led to the world’s first symposium on antiphospholipid antibodies.

-Concluding this video excerpt of his presentation, Prof Hughes discusses possible therapeutic targets for the future.
+Concluding this video excerpt from his presentation, Prof Hughes discusses possible therapeutic targets for the future.

-2) Attendance numbers at the most recent international congress on antiphospholipid antibodies shows increasing recognition and awareness among doctors.
+- Attendance numbers at the most recent international congress on antiphospholipid antibodies show increasing recognition and awareness among doctors.

 - Beta-2 glycoprotein 1 removes cellular debris and is a very important molecule in the body.

 - Antiphospholipid Syndrome (APS) Case Files (Stroke and Thrombosis) By Prof Graham Hughes